 The FCS & CA Department, Govt. of Tripura (Nodal Agency for lifting of food grains) lifts the food grains (rice) from FCI go-down and supply to the Sub-Divisional Food go-downs.
-Thereafter, the Sub-Divisional Food Controller issues D.O against each concerned Fair Price Shops dealers to collect rice from Sub-Divisional food go-down.
+Thereafter, the Sub-Divisional Food Controller provides Delivery Order (D.O) against each concerned Fair Price Shops dealers to collect rice from Sub-Divisional food go-down.
 Thereafter, the dealers of Fair Price shops lift food grains from Sub-Divisional Food go-down and store it in their respective store house.
+The

-The School authorities arrange for lifting of rice from F.P.
+School authorities arrange for lifting of rice from F.P.
 Shops and keep the lifted rice in safe storage Bin in schools for MDM Programme.
-The school authorities are being paid transportation assistance @ Rs.310 / MT rice.
+The schools are being paid transportation assistance @ Rs.310 / MT rice.